(Updated: May 6, 2022)

 For a more in-depth tour of Bally’s hotel and casino, you can check out this video on Youtube from Miles to Memories:

-The fees will cost you between $12-15, depending on the amount of time spent.
+The fees will cost you between $15-23, depending on the amount of time spent and the day of the week.

 Special events will cost more.
 Bally’s has a flat rate of $25 for any special event without the option of hourly pricing.
 For regular valet service, expect to pay between $30-36, even if you’re a hotel guest.